Mahesh17km/CC_project/README.md

 #Description

-This is a simple Hotel Rooms management System which asks for Room number, name of the person staying in the room, phone number and email address of the person.
+This is a Hotel Rooms management System which takes in room number, name, phone number and email address of the customer and stores it to a database.

-We can perform all the CRUD operations on this management system.
+CRUD operations can be performed on this database using the web app.

+The frontend for the web app is made using React Js and deployed on an EC2 instance.

+The backend is implemented using Express Js and MySQL.

+The MySQL server is running on aws RDS and we access it in the React app using an API call.

 #Installations
 1) Python version 2.6 and above